aboutcoders/process-control/README.md

 ## The ChainController

-The [ChainController](./src/ChainController.php) executes multiple controllers in a chain in order to determine whether to exit a process.
+The [ChainController](./src/ChainController.php) executes multiple controllers in a chain to determine whether to exit a process.

 ## The NullController